+VI.
 Refractory edema.
 Often, strict control of dietary salt intake and use of diuretic agents are not sufficient to control edema, presumably because the salt-retaining signal to the renal tubule is simply too potent, due to the underlying disease.
 Alternatively, the alteration in Starling forces tending to force fluid out of the vascular space may be so marked that virtually complete urinary sodium retention is required to replenish the vascular space.
 In patients whose edema is refractory to conventional therapy, the following guidelines may be helpful:

 - A. Bed rest, with some elevation of the lower extremities, may be beneficial in patients with refractory edema.
 There tends to be a transfer of blood to the central circulation with bed rest, resulting in an augmented cardiac output and improved renal perfusion.
 Bed rest may also lead to a decrease in circulating levels of antidiuretic hormone and aldosterone.
 Bed rest often converts an edematous patient who is refractory to diuretics to one who is more responsive to diuretics, which may permit a reduction in dosage. - B. Compression stockings for the lower extremities may aid in forcing the interstitial fluid of edema back into the vascular space, thereby improving central blood volume and renal perfusion. - C. In diuretic therapy it may be necessary to make changes as follows: - 1.
 Administer medication intravenously rather than orally to avoid failure of intestinal absorption because of gastrointestinal edema. - 2.
 Change the diuretic; patients may respond to ethacrynic acid when they have stopped responding to furosemide. - 3.
 Use combinations of diuretics that act at different sites within the nephron (e.g., acetazolamide, followed by large doses of furosemide, thiazides, and/or spironolactone).
 The combination of furosemide and metolazone administered together has been proposed as an effective alternative in furosemide-resistant - 4.
 Attempt to improve renal perfusion by infusing preglomerular vasodilators such as dopamine. - 5.
 Occasionally, only marginal adrenal function is present, particularly in elderly patients who have been chronically ill and who have recently suffered from additional acute stresses.
-In these circumstances, intravenous injections of soluble glucocorticoid may permit a heightened require the a given dosage of diuretic, perhaps by increasing glomerular in the Thec - D. In specific edematous states, it may be necessary to resort to unread procedures Thus, pregnant women with toxemia more confined to the lateral recumbent position in bed, a posture that improves read hemodynamics.
-As already discussed, patients with cirrhosis of the liver may be subjected to Leween sharing, whereas necessary with perbratic sundrome may be vivents intusting intusions of here. patients with nephrotic syndrome as be given simultaneous infusions of hyoperitie .m peroncotic albumin and diuretics.
+In these circumstances, intravenous injections of soluble glucocorticoid may permit a heightened requires to a given dosage of diuretic, perhaps by increasing glomerular and the C - D. In specific edematous states, it may be necessary to resort to unusual procedures Thus, pregnant women with toxemia more the confined to the lateral recumbent-position in bed, a posture that improves that hemotynamics.
+As already discussed, patients with cirrhosis of the liver may be subjected to Lewien sharping, whereas notice to use the subjected to be a subject to use a subject to use a subject to be a subjec patients with nephrotic syndrome the given simultaneous infusions of hyoncities alle peroncotic albumin and diuretics.